 Day 4-7 (Tuesday – Friday) – Volunteering

 You will receive your orientation first thing on Tuesday morning and then you will head off to your project.
 Our local coordinator will travel with you and introduce you to everyone.
-Your first day will all be about introductions, understanding your schedule and to learn what is expected from you.
+Your first day will be all about introductions, understanding your schedule and to learn what is expected from you.
 Volunteering times will generally be the same each day and as time goes on you will become more confident and independent and given more tasks to do.

 Day 8-9 (Saturday – Sunday) – Weekend